NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 :ref:`source/33_step_3_running_npb:Interactive step for Meta-kernels`.

-Alternatively you can provide MKs that you have generated manually or by any other means to NPB via configuration as well.
+Alternatively you can provide MKs that you have generated manually or by any other mean to NPB via configuration as well.
 The elements of the MK section of the configuration file are the following:

 .. list-table:: Meta-kernels